Four Elements Of A Great Video NarrativeShawn 07.13.2019

-Remember the great example set by Ron, as we dive into what each of these mean for your video.
+Now that we’ve boiled it down to the basics, let’s dive into what each of these mean for your video.

 According to SiriusDecisions’ Buying Interactions Model, “The highest level of buyer/seller interaction for all buying scenarios occurs during the education phase of the buyer’s journey.”
 If you provide a solution during this process, you’re well positioned for conversions.

 Remember that time is of the essence.
-Whatever your conflict, define it early (within the first :30) and accurately.
-This Scandis video is all pain point in the introduction—even the music conjures a little anxiety with its ominous meandering bass line.
-However, you don’t want to beat viewers over the head with the problem.
+Whatever your conflict, define it early and accurately.
+However, keep in mind that you don’t want to beat viewers over the head and be too obvious either.
 Define the situation then move onto how you can fix it.
 The conflict is the hook in your sales pitch—don’t forget to reel them in.

-The quest is the meat of the story, the whole point of the video.
-The quest is why people watch a movie, read a book or put together that 10,000 piece puzzle of a sailboat.
-If people wanted to see a sailboat, they’d just look at the box.
-No, the struggle is the reason we’re all here so make it worthwhile.
+So you’ve done a great job introducing the conflict, but the real reason people watch your video is for the quest, or how your hero overcomes the problem at hand.
 This is where you get to make your product or service shine.
 Go all out on the quest — it’s the most fun part of the whole video narrative process, and if you do it right, people will remember, share, and talk about you.

 Users need your product, and they need to know why they need it.
-Explain the problem (pain point) and the path to solving it (your product description aka “quest”) in a compelling, logical way.
-This is the meat of the video narrative, and needs to be executed well to reach the final stage…
+Explain the problem (pain point) and the path to solving it in a compelling, logical way.
+This is the meat of the video narrative, and needs to be executed well to reach the final stage.

-You’ve introduced the video’s hero (and thus the viewer), they’ve faced the conflict, endured the quest, and now arrive at the resolution.
-Ideally, the resolution is a solution to the problem, but depending on your objective, the resolution can be a continuation of the conversation, or merely awareness of the problem.
+You’ve introduced the video’s hero, they’ve faced the conflict, endured the quest, and have arrived at the resolution.
+But what action to do want your consumer to take after they’ve seen your video?
+Depending on your objective, the resolution can be a continuation of the conversation, or merely awareness of the problem.
 It all depends on your path to conversion and your CTA.